-i.
-The agency designated by the Attorney General, consistent with federal has engaged the minor in sexually inappropriate behavior, the offender seeks to maintain control over him/her.
-Grooming occurs through direct, in-person and/or online contact.
+B. Reporting Requirements related to Child Abuse, including Child Sexual Abuse minor's family.
+After the offender has engaged the minor in sexually inappropriate behavior, the offender seeks to maintain control over him/her.
+Grooming occurs through direct, in-person or online contact.